ASHLEY SAUDER MILLER MIXED MEDIA PAINTINGS

 - Share your photos and tag us on Facebook, Instagram, Flickr, & Twitter

 - Share your story.
 Email SilverRiverChairs@gmail.com.

 Kids are really good at chair caning.
-We have a variety of chairs and footstools that kids can weave in our shop.
-We can also come to you and present chair caning in a history, science, geography, or art class setting.
+We have a hands-on weaving station in our shop.
+Hire us to present chair caning in a history, science, geography, or art class setting.
+We recently taught the entire 4th grade class at Harrisburg Elementary School as part of the Arts Integration Programs.
 Schedule your visit by calling 828-707-4553 or emailing SilverRiverChairs@gmail.com.